Chiphyr/Devo-API/README.md

 If you don't have node.js installed, get it at https://nodejs.org/.

 Alrighty.
-To get the dependencies, open a terminal/command prompt window and paste in ```npm i express && npm i express-ipfilter && npm i body-parser && npm i discordjs/discord.js && npm i chalk && npm i path```.
+To get the dependencies, open a terminal/command prompt window and type ```npm i```.
 This is what the app relies on.

 Once that's done, let's go on to the next step!